xebia-functional/xef/docs/intro/kotlin.md

 `toEither` (which returns the result using
 [`Either` from Arrow](https://arrow-kt.io/learn/typed-errors/either-and-ior/)).

+In the next examples we'll drop the `getOrThrow`, so we get the result from `ai` directly.
+This is of the form `AI<Something>`, where `Something` is the type you eventually obtain after performing the AI calls.
+Within an `ai` block you can freely get the result from those `AI` values; this allows you to break a larger pipeline into small pieces.

 ## Structure

 The output from the `books` function above may be hard to parse back from the